shonwolf/Work_Arrangement/README.md

 # Work_management

-This project is divided into parts:
+This project is divided into 4 main parts:
 1.